Guide for Driving with a Foreign License in Israel and Converting a Foreign Driver’s License to an Israeli One

 |The Conditions for Converting a Foreign Driver’s License:|

-• An Israeli immigrant - can convert his foreign license within three years of his entry to Israel on condition that his foreign license was issued before he came to Israel.
+• An Israeli immigrant - can convert his foreign license within five years of his entry to Israel (to the same category as his foreign license) on condition that his foreign license was issued before he came to Israel.

-• An Israeli citizen who is a returning resident - can convert his foreign license within a year of his entry to Israel on condition that close to the time he arrived in Israel he had lived six consecutive months abroad after receiving his foreign license.
+• An Israeli citizen who is a returning resident - can convert his foreign license within five years of his return to Israel (to the same category as his foreign license) on condition that he had lived six consecutive months abroad after receiving his foreign license.

-• A tourist and a temporary resident - can convert his foreign license within a year of the date of his “last entry”, on condition that he has a valid resident visa.
+• A tourist and a temporary resident - can convert his foreign license (to the same category as his foreign license) within five years of the date of his entry to Israel, on condition that he has a valid resident visa.

 The above license conversion conditions are contingent on the age terms required for an Israeli driver’s license (17, for a private car).
 One who has a foreign driver’s license and is younger than this age, can convert his license only when he reaches the minimum age, and for a vehicle that conforms to his license level.